opensearch-project/project-website/_posts/2023-02-14-whatsnew-reporting-cli.markdown

 ### Example: Generating a PDF from a Dashboard

-You can generate an eCommerce revenue Dashboard PDF report to show all of the data visualizations, and schedule the report to run at a specific day and time with the cron utililty.
+You can generate an eCommerce revenue Dashboard PDF report to show all of the data visualizations, and schedule the report to run at a specific day and time with the cron utility.

 ![Image: An example Dashboard visualization PDF]({{site.baseurl}}/assets/media/blog-images/2023-02-14-whatsnew-reporting-cli/cli-pdf-report.png){:.img-fluid }